Understanding the IBO-06 Exam Pattern (Course Code IBO 06)

 Balance of Payments – Core Theory Expected Every Year

-The paper required students to differentiate:
+The paper required students to differentiate:- Current Account

 - Capital Account